virtual-cast/Zenject/Documentation/Signals.md

 }
 ```

-To run, just create copy and paste the code above into a new file named `GameInstaller` then create an empty scene with a new scene context and attach the new installer.
+To run, just copy and paste the code above into a new file named `GameInstaller` then create an empty scene with a new scene context and attach the new installer.

 There are several ways of creating signal handlers.
 Another approach would be the following